Skip to content

 How to soap treat a wooden terrasse

-6. Repeat regularly.
-With each wash, a thin, natural protective layer builds up.
-The surface becomes smoother, less prone to cracking, and easier to clean over time.
+With repeated use, a subtle protective layer builds up.
+The wood becomes smoother, less prone to drying, and easier to maintain.

 Stockholm